About Me

 Climate Policies under Dynamic Factor Adjustment

-Presentation: Federal Reserve Bank of New York 2024; Federal Reserve Bank of St. Louis 2024; Duke University 2024; Economics Graduate Student Conference (WUSTL) 2024
+Presentation: Federal Reserve Bank of New York 2024; Federal Reserve Bank of St. Louis 2024; Duke University 2024; Economics Graduate Student Conference (WUSTL) 2024; Federal Reserve Board 2025; U.S. Government Accountability Office 2025; Penn Wharton Budget Model 2025; Korea Development Institute 2025; Korea Institute for International Economic Policy 2025; Korea Institute of Public Finance 2025; University of Tennessee, Knoxville 2025

 Understanding Trade Imbalances